Matthewk7/Task-Manager-API/README.md

   <h3 align="center">Task Manager API</h3>

   <p align="center">
-    API to manage tasks with the ability to create and login as a user then create tasks and update them as they are completed and view all of them
+    API to manage tasks with the ability to create and login as a user then create tasks and manage both users and tasks
     <br />
   </p>
 </p>